Drop it like it's hot! The best dropper seatposts and levers for gravel bikes 2023

 Do you want more speed, control and awesomeness from your gravel bike?
 Then you want a dropper seatpost.
 Here's our pick of the best posts and levers your money can buy (whatever your budget)

-Commonplace on mountain bikes, dropper posts allow you to easily drop the height of your saddle.
-In turn this allows you more space to move your weight around in order to get more grip and control out your bike.
+Commonplace on mountain bikes, dropper posts allow you to easily lower the height of your saddle.
+In turn, this allows you more space to move your weight around in order to get more grip and better control of your bike.

 If you fancy upgrading to a dropper post, then there are plenty available.
 In fact, there are so many available that narrowing down your choice can be difficult.

 To help, we’ve reviewed eight top gravel dropper posts and levers in this guide, separating into 'budget' and 'top end' posts.
-To make this as 'gravel specific' as possible, we’ve only tested posts that are most likely to be suitable for gravel bikes: 27.2mm diameter, drop of 100mm or less and have a lever which is compatible with drop bars.
+To make this as 'gravel specific' as possible, we’ve only tested posts that are most likely to be suitable for gravel bikes: 27.2mm diameter, drop of 100mm or less and have a lever that is compatible with drop handlebars.

 And for even more grip, speed and control don’t miss our Best Gravel Tyres Buying Guide.